Build personalized applications with Slack’s APIs – Part 1

 Slack’s Incoming Webhooks are used to post messages into specific channels in your workspace.
 The webhook we created will always do the same operation, to the same URL, and will always post the message to the same channel.
 Although, for this exercise, they work the same when we use Postman.
 They both have a URL, an operation, a data type, and they both send back a response.

-In my next post, we’ll continue working on our app to add more functionality.
+Check out my next post where we continue working on our app to add more functionality.
 While you wait, feel free to keep on experimenting on your Slack app!

 Here are the links I used in this post so you can learn more about the terms, tools, and applications:

 Made in Mexico, Alexandra enjoys learning new technologies and is always looking for new challenges.
 She loves statistics because she’s bad at them, so they keep her alive (an eternal challenge).
 Her natural habitat, however, involves watching Netflix and playing video games.